 Leaders are everywhere.
-They’re heads of businesses, educators, civic leaders, health care workers on the front lines, mentors, and of course, parents.
+They are heads of businesses, educators, civic leaders, health care workers on the front lines, mentors, and of course, parents.
 What characteristics must a person have to inspire others to want to follow them?
 Brilliant leaders share certain traits that make them extraordinary.
-Here are 5 leadership qualities all great leaders have in common.
+Let’s explore qualities of an effective leader.

 1. Great Leaders Are Constantly Learning

-Effective leaders are constantly broadening their horizons.
+Exceptional leaders are constantly broadening their horizons.
 They have a thirst for knowledge, along with an insatiable curiosity.
-They are goal-oriented individuals who invest in themselves by setting both short and long-term goals.
+They’re goal-oriented individuals who invest in themselves by setting both short and long-term goals.
 Once set, they keep their eye on the prize until they succeed.
 They put a premium on their time because they know that is the most valuable commodity.

 Great leaders don’t quit and berate themselves unnecessarily when they fall short of their goals.
 Instead, they find innovative and better ways of accomplishing what they set out to do.
 They know that setbacks are part of the deal, and that failures are merely stepping stones, and a vehicle in which to learn valuable lessons.
 Wisdom and knowledge are often the hard-won casualties of trial and error.